Protein C and Protein S

 - Type 2 is due to abnormal function.

-- Type 3 is due to low free protein S levels, though total protein S levels are normal.
+- Type 3 is due to decreased free protein S levels, though total protein S levels are normal.

 How is it used?

-Tests for protein C and protein S are two separate tests that are often performed together to help investigate a possible excessive clotting (hypercoagulable) disorder and/or to help diagnose the cause of an inappropriate blood clot such as deep venous thrombosis (DVT) or a venous thromboembolism (VTE).
+Tests for protein C and protein S are two separate tests that are often performed together to help diagnose the cause of an inappropriate blood clot such as deep venous thrombosis (DVT) or pulmonary embolism (PE) (venous thromboembolism or VTE).
+Testing may be used to help investigate a possible excessive clotting disorder and determine the risk of having another blood clot, especially if you have no obvious risk factors or a family history of blood clots.

-- Based on the functional test results, quantities of protein C antigen and free, or sometimes total, protein S antigen may be measured to look for decreased production due to an acquired or inherited condition, to determine the severity, and to classify the type of deficiency.
-For protein S, the free protein antigen test is recommended rather than an activity test for initial detection of an inherited deficiency because there are other conditions that can interfere with functional testing.
-If the protein S or C shortage is due to a rare inherited genetic change, the quantity of protein C or protein S available and the degree of activity can be used to help determine whether a person has one copy (heterozygous) or two copies (homozygous) of the mutation.
+- Depending on the functional test results, the amount of protein C antigen and free, or sometimes total, protein S antigen may be measured to determine if decrease in activity is due to decreased production or abnormal function and to help classify the type of deficiency.
+If the protein S or C deficiency is due to an inherited genetic change, the quantity of protein C or protein S available and the degree of activity can be used to help determine whether you have one copy (heterozygous) or two copies (homozygous) of the mutation.
+A homozygous mutation in protein C or protein S is rare.

 When is it ordered?

-A test that shows decreased activity or quantity of protein C or protein S should be repeated on another occasion before a diagnosis can be made.
-If an acquired deficiency is identified, protein C or protein S levels may be re-checked occasionally as the underlying condition progresses or is resolved.
-Once an inherited deficiency is confirmed, the health practitioner will keep it in mind when the patient is exposed to situations that increase his or her risk of clotting, such as surgery, chemotherapy for cancer, or oral contraceptive use.
+Testing is typically repeated on another occasion when a test that shows decreased activity or quantity of protein C or protein S. If an acquired deficiency is identified, protein C or protein S levels may be re-checked occasionally as the underlying condition progresses or is resolved.

 What does the test result mean?